Rohan04012000/Library_mang_system/README.md

 # Endpoint for Adding New Book.
 http://0.0.0.0:8000/books/

 http://0.0.0.0:8000 this part is the url which server provides, http://0.0.0.0:8000/books/  This endpoint should be entered in Postman with the method set to POST.
-Then, in the body, enter the details of a book, such as: {
+Navigate to the body tab, select raw and choose json from the dropdown menu.
+Enter the following JSON object into the body section: {
     "title":"A Boy at Seven",
     "author":"John",
     "publisher":"Pearson Publication",